andelacolak/Turney-algorithm---sentiment-analysis/README.md

 </code>
 </pre>
 <h2>Evaluation</h2>
 <p>Since there are many implementations of Turney's algorithm, but with external search, testing near operator has given some interesting results.
-When searched using a search engine, it is usual to search search for a phrase and a word at a maximum distance of 10.
+When searched using a search engine, it is usual to search for a phrase and a word at a maximum distance of 10.
 When we implemented such a near operator, the accuracy of the algorithm was slightly over 50%.
 These are the measurements:</p>
 <table>
   <tr>
     <th>Distance</th>